 All of these high protein foods contain no grain, but the dry foods will still need some sort of filler.
 In place of grain, they might use potato, pea, sweet potato, or other fruits and veggies.
 Since some filler is expected in dry cat food, this isn’t necessarily a bad thing, but it’s important to remember that none of these ingredients are actually edible food for your cat.

-Wet cat food includes a much higher moisture content than dry cat food.
+Canned cat food includes a much higher moisture content than dry cat food.
 In many cases, your dry kibble eater will naturally drink more water to compensate for the lack of moisture in the dried food.
-However, if your cat is showing signs of dehydration or you’ve been advised by your veterinarian to watch out for it, wet cat food will often give your kitty more moisture than they’ll willingly take in from water.
+However, if your cat is showing signs of dehydration or you’ve been advised by your veterinarian to watch out for it, Canned cat food will often give your kitty more moisture than they’ll willingly take in from water.

 How You Should Choose a High Protein Cat Food